Himalaya-Library/Himalaya/README.md

   the MSSM at three-loop level in a pure DR context*, [*Eur.Phys.J.* **C77** (2017) no.12, 814]
   (https://doi.org/10.1140/epjc/s10052-017-5368-6),
   [[1708.05720](https://arxiv.org/abs/1708.05720)]

+* R. V. Harlander, J. Klappert, A. D. Ochoa Franco and A. Voigt, *The light MSSM Higgs mass resummed to fourth logarithmic order*, [[arxivnumber](link)]

 when using Himalaya.